Egida/RhinoWAF/README.md

 ---

+## Production Readiness Notice

+RhinoWAF is under active development.
+Recent testing shows Grade B performance with 87.67% attack detection and 2.60% false positive rate.
+While the WAF successfully blocks 100% of critical attacks (SQL injection, XSS, credential stuffing), some edge cases remain:

+- Bot detection may allow sophisticated bots using modern API client signatures
+- High-traffic scenarios may experience minor false positives (3.8% during peak loads)
+- Configuration tuning is recommended for your specific use case

+**The developers provide this software "as is" without warranty of any kind.** Users assume all risks including potential loss, damage, or downtime.
+Thorough testing in a staging environment matching your production workload is strongly recommended before deployment.

+See benchmark details below for full test results.

+---

 ## Design Philosophy

 RhinoWAF is designed as a modern alternative to traditional WAF solutions, addressing common pain points in legacy systems: